The Grammarphobia Blog

 Q: The word “winningest” comes to my attention every basketball season and grates on my nerves.
 I doubt that it’s valid even though it seems to be more and more common.
 Is a phrase like “the winningest coach” now acceptable?

-A: I think “winningest” sounds like the language of a fourth-grader.
-Make that a third-grader.
+A: There’s something faintly juvenile sounding about the word “winningest.”
 What’s wrong with saying “the coach with the most wins” or “the most successful coach” or “the coach with the best record”?